 As a successful small business owner, I am sometimes asked questions similar to the ones you may have right now, and because I care so much about family, small business, and women who hope to make their own way, I’d love to share some of my experience and insight with you.
 Below, I’ve answered some frequently asked questions from women hoping to strike out on their own.
 I hope these help you take your first steps, and if I can share more, don’t hesitate to contact me or read up on small business ownership on my blog!

-A: I really started my first business in 2001, I hired a headhunter to secure my first handful of clients (AAA, Walgreens, Apple, and Teleflora), however, I didn’t want to be tied to the fixed scheduled that all of these companies required.
-I did it for several years anyway because the pay was really good, but then I slowly started getting a couple of clients of my own.
+A: I really started my first business in 2001; I hired a headhunter to secure my first handful of clients (AAA, Walgreens, Apple, and Teleflora).
+However, I didn’t want to be tied to the fixed schedule that all of these companies required.
+For several years, the pay was really good, but then I slowly started getting a couple of clients of my own.
 I worked with those 2 clients for a handful of years before starting Sweet Greens.
-I started it as a birthday gift to myself in January 2009 as a way to be creative every day while sharing my ideas with others.
+Then, I started it as a birthday gift to myself in January 2009 as a way to be creative every day while sharing my ideas with others.
 You can learn more about Sweet Greens here.

 Q: Where did your resources (capital, skills/learning, moral support, legal info) come from?

 A: I took all of the experiences from my career to build my virtual assistance firm and offered the services that I enjoy the most.
 My husband, Jayson, offered so much moral support.
 He has always been supportive and took care of Eben on the weekends to allow me to focus on building my business.
 I learned a lot from Google and YouTube; if I needed to learn how to build a web page, I Googled it!
 There are a lot of resources right at our fingertips.